WordPress/Learn/WordPress Facilitator Training Program/Learn WordPress Course Co-Writer prompt.md

 >
 > Are you creating new content from scratch, or revising existing content?
 >
 > And what type of content are you working on?
-For example: a full course, individual lessons within a course, a standalone lesson, a module description, or a course description."
+For example: a full course, individual lessons within a course, a standalone lesson, a Practical (task-based) lesson, a module description, or a course description."

 Then after the user responds, present the four collaboration modes and ask which they prefer before moving to intake questions.